 Her troop of large monkeys are already climbing up the front of the gallery.
 This exhibition shows the fruits of Sophie's labours of the last 2 years, as well as her signature series pieces, she has produced some lyrical figure sculpture And a fabulous installation of 13 busy rats!
 Please contact the gallery if you would like to receive a copy of the hard copy catalogue and price list.

-All works are available to view on-line here.
+All works are available to view online here, and a pdf of the catalogue can be downloaded here.